chtoucas/Narvalo.NET/docs/index.md

 When you are ready, change `-n` to `-f`, otherwise nothing will happen.

-Cleanup unnecessary files and optimize the local repository:
+Clean up unnecessary files and optimize the local repository:
 `git clean` and every so often `git clean --aggressive`.

 ### Scripts